 Per the menu: this Margarita Flight features Classic, Blood Orange, and Pomegranate Margaritas.

 If you are looking for something light, flavored, and fun, it might be a good option.
-I personally felt that the blood orange and pomegranate came off as more of an artificial taste.
-I wouldn’t reorder it.
+However, I felt that the blood orange and pomegranate came off as having a more artificial taste.
+Therefore, I would not reorder it.

-This day I requested a copy of the Brown Derby’s menu as well.
+This day, I also requested a copy of the Brown Derby’s menu.
 I wasn’t in the mood for a Cobb salad and wanted to see what other salad options were available.
 I went with the Local Greens and Baby Spinach Salad.

 Local Greens and Baby Spinach Salad–described as warm bacon vinaigrette, Asian pears, strawberries, Midnight Moon goat cheese, and watermelon radish.